Arts & Humanities Seed Funding

 The term ‘humanities’ includes, but is not limited to, the study of the following: language, both modern and classical; linguistics; literature; history; jurisprudence; philosophy; archaeology; comparative religion; ethics; the history, criticism and theory of the arts; those aspects of the social sciences which have humanistic content and employ humanistic methods; and the study and application of the humanities to the human environment with particular attention to reflecting our diverse heritage, traditions, and history.

-- If I received a seed grant last year, can I apply for 2023 funds?
+- If I received a seed grant in prior years can I apply for 2026 funds?

-Previous awardees are eligible to receive funds in 2023 if they meet the following conditions: a) applicant successfully completed their project within the grant period; b) a report on the previous award was submitted by September, 13, 2022; 3) the 2023 application supports a new project.
+If you received a seed grant in 2025 you are not eligible for another seed grant until 2027.
+Awardees who received a seed grant during or before 2024 are eligible to receive funds in 2026 if they meet the following conditions: a) applicant successfully completed their project within the grant period; b) a report on the previous award was submitted on or before June 30, 2025; c) the 2026 application supports a new project.
 All applications will receive equal consideration regardless of previous award status.
 However, in the case of a tie in ranking, preference will be given to faculty who have not yet received funding.

 - How many awards will be made and how is this program being paid for?